douglascoenen/Boron_red/README.md

 This code stemmed from David Evans original version in Matlab: (https://github.com/dbjevans/LA_d11B).
 Go check it out!
 Although these two script are using the same methodology, there lie a slight difference of less than 0.1‰.

-The Python version uses a OO approach, and is thus best used in an interactive environment (e.g. Jupyter Notebook, IPython console, ...)
+The Python version uses a OO approach, and is thus best used in an interactive environment (e.g. Jupyter Notebook, IPython console, ...).
+You can use it as a standalone script.

 Here is a short outline of the steps taken by the script: